-Active learning classrooms are popping up all over our UW-Madison campus and in higher education environments, but these classrooms have long been a key element of primary education (think the square, four-person tables of a kinder-garten classroom or moveable group work tables in a middle school lab setting).
+Active learning classrooms are popping up all over our UW-Madison campus and in higher education environments, but these classrooms have long been a key element of primary education (think the square, four-person tables of a kindergarten classroom or moveable group work tables in a middle school lab setting).
 Scale-Up (Student-Centered Active Learning Environment for Undergraduate Programs) is a leading national organization that helps to support, define, and advocate for active learning spaces in higher education.
-Many of our peer universities are also highly engaged in active learning classroom design and implementation and have produced helpful resources encouraging others to build active learning classroom initiatives and are actively publishing current research on best practices for active learning spaces and class environment design (for instance, see McGill's report on their 2009 active learning redesign).
+Many of our peer universities are also highly engaged in active learning classroom design and implementation and have produced helpful resources encouraging others to build active learning classrooms on their campuses.
+The University of Minnesota and McGill University both have very well regarded active learning classroom initiatives and are actively publishing current research on best practices for active learning spaces and class environment design (for instance, see McGill's report on their 2009 active learning redesign).

-The UW-Madison has been quite engaged in active learning classroom redesign, especially for new buildings and classroom remodeling projects.
+The UW-Madison has been quite engaged in active learning classroom redesign, especially for new buildings and class-room remodeling projects.
 Take a look at some of the great initiatives on our very own campus!

 The Wisconsin Collaboratory for Enhanced Learning (WisCEL)